JVT038/MetaTube/README.md

 - [ ] Change metadata of file
 - [ ] Select output type (coding, extension, etc.)
 - [ ] Add custom YouTube-DLP options
+- [ ] Add authentication system with an optional reverse proxy
+- [ ] Add support for TheAudioDB
 &#xa0;

 <a href="#top">Back to top</a>